RSK14/Git/README.md

 Bugfender.enableUIEventLogging(this);
 ```

 * If using Proguard, you do not need to change your configuration.
-Bugfender is compatible out of the box.
+Bugfender is compatible out of the box found.
 * If you detect an issue, you can send it calling `Bugfender.sendIssue("Title", "Message");`
 * If you want to associate a value (String, Integer, Boolean or Float) to a device, you can send it with (learn more about [Device associated data] (https://bugfender.com/blog/associated-device-information)):
   - `Bugfender.setDeviceString("user.email", "john@john.com");`